lsst-sitcom/sitcomtn-162/index.md

 Understanding the relationship between the shear applied to an object and the effect of that shear on measuring the object’s shape is a critical step to calibrating the catalog’s shear measurements.
 The main purpose of Metadetection’s 5 sub-catalogs is to calculate the linear response matrix, R.

 The main assumption is that the weak lensing shear signal is small enough that we can Taylor expand the measured galaxy ellipticity about a zero shear signal.
 The first term goes to 0 in the limit of a large enough sample of galaxies where the shape noise averages out.
 The relation between the measured galaxy ellipticity and the resulting shear signal is controlled by R, the linear response of the ellipticity to an applied shear.
 Within the Metadetection framework, the components of R can be calculated by taking the mean measured galaxy ellipticities of the 4 artificially shear object catalogs.
-The magnitude of the applied shear in each catalog is 0.01, to make $\Delta\gamma_j$ a total of 0.02 for each component of R. Once R is calculated, it’s applied to the mean non-sheared object ellipticities to produce the calibrated shear.
+The magnitude of the applied shear in each catalog is 0.01, to make $\Delta\gamma_j$ a total of 0.02 for each component of R. Once R is calculated, it’s applied to the mean non-sheared object ellipticities to produce the calibrated reduced shear.

 $$
 \begin{align}